openvinotoolkit/openvino/docs/ops/matrix/MatMul_1.md

 **Types**:

-* *T*: any supported floating point or integer type.
+* *T*: any supported floating-point or integer type.

 **Example**